-Kelp grows in cold coastal waters.
+Kelp (picture above) grows in cold coastal waters.
 It is the largest marine plant in the world and can reach up to 250 feet.
 Kelp is also the fastest-growing plant in the world.
 Kelp is typically brown and lives on the surface of the ocean.
 It stays afloat with the help of small flotation bulbs that support it.

 Seaweed is a form of microscopic algae called phytoplankton that floats on the surface of the ocean, much like kelp.

 Seaweed has been harvested by humans for thousands of years as food, material for housing, rope and baskets.
 It is even used as medication.

 A surplus of seaweed can choke out coral reefs.
 Fish that eat seaweed help mitigate this problem.

 Seagrass grows in shallow water because it needs lots of sunlight.
 These plants have roots and live on the ocean floor.
 They are true flowering plants.
 Some types of seagrasses are turtle grass, manatee grass and shoal grass.

 Seagrasses provide habitat for small fish and other young marine life such as lobsters.
 These animals are able to hide from predators in the grasses.
 Other reef fish feed on the grasses.